andreishappy/spring-starter/README.md

 Project lombok is included in this project so if you want to use an IDE we recommend intelliJ.
 You will have to do 2 things:

-1. Enable annotation processing for the project after you import it
+1. Enable annotation processing for the project after you import it [instructions here](https://www.jetbrains.com/help/idea/2016.2/configuring-annotation-processing.html)
 2. Install the lombok plugin

 ### Running Hystrix Dashboard ###